ebuka1017/simple_shell/README.md

 1. `cd [directory]`: Change the current working directory to `directory`.
 If no argument is provided, change to the home directory.
 2. `env`: Display the current environment variables.
 3. `exit [status]`: Exit the shell with the specified `status`.
 If no argument is provided, exit with status 0.
+4. `setenv & unsetenv`: initialize or modify a(n) environment variable && remove an environment variable
 ## Code Organization

 The Simple Shell codebase is organized into multiple source files, each serving a specific purpose: